Why false claims that a picture of a Kamala Harris rally was AI-generated matter

 The Harris campaign confirmed to NPR that the photo in question was taken by a campaign staffer and was not modified by AI.

-The refusal to accept basic, verifiable facts has some observers concerned about a repeat of 2020 false claims of a stolen election if former President Donald Trump loses.
+The refusal to accept basic, verifiable facts has some observers concerned about a repeat of 2020 false claims of a stolen election if Trump loses.

-Scholars who study deepfakes have pointed out that the existence of the technology means people can try to claim authentic videos and photos are fake.
-Back in 2018, law professors Robert Chesney and Danielle Citron even coined a term for this phenomenon, calling it, “The Liar’s Dividend.”
+Scholars who study deepfakes have pointed out that the existence of the technology means people can try to claim that authentic videos and photos are fake.
+Back in 2018, law professors Robert Chesney and Danielle Citron even coined a term for this phenomenon, calling it the "liar's dividend."

-Hany Farid, a professor at University of California, Berkeley who specializes in forensic images, ran the Harris campaign rally photo through two computer models to see if there were any signs of patterns consistent with generative artificial intelligence or manipulation and found none.
+Hany Farid, a professor at the University of California, Berkeley who specializes in forensic images, ran the Harris campaign rally photo through two computer models to see whether there were any signs of patterns consistent with generative artificial intelligence or manipulation — and found none.

 Farid said such claims muddy the waters, which "is a pretty good strategy if you want to create doubt among the electorate."